 Developmental Psychology

-If you’re here, you’re probably interested in or doing some research for developmental psychology.
-Have no fear, because on this page you’ll find a huge resource to everything there is to learn on the subject!
+If you're here, you're probably interested in researching developmental psychology.
+Have no fear because, on this page, you'll find a huge resource for everything there is to learn on the subject!

 How did you become the person you are today?
 What roles did your parents play in this development?
-Could they have done anything to make you a smarter, calmer, more aggressive, or more successful person?
+Could they have done anything to make you smarter, calmer, aggressive, or successful?
 Or does their input not matter in the grand scheme of things?
 Is your development all based on what is in your genetic code?

-These answers can have a significant effect on how you view personal development and even your self-esteem.
-If you believe you have control over your development, you may feel more confident enrolling in personal development courses or even changing the course of your life.
-Without control, what can we do to improve ourselves and improve the generations after us?
+These answers can significantly affect how you view personal development and self-esteem.
+If you believe you have control over your development, you may feel more confident enrolling in personal development courses or changing your life.
+Without control, how can we improve ourselves and the generations after us?

 I know these are big questions that often have complicated answers.
-Developmental psychology is a huge topic that covers many different theories, debates, and areas of research.
-This video is all about developmental psychology and the people who have shaped this field since the 1800s.
-I’ll go over the ways in which we develop, theories surrounding these areas of research, and the biggest questions that developmental psychologists are still trying to answer.
+Developmental psychology is a huge topic covering many theories, debates, and research areas.
+This video concerns developmental psychology and the people who have shaped this field since the 1800s.
+I’ll review how we develop, the theories surrounding these research areas, and the biggest questions developmental psychologists are still trying to answer.
 There is a lot to cover in one video, so buckle up!

 What Is Developmental Psychology?

-Since there are so many different areas of developmental psychology out there, we are going to break it down for you.
+Since there are so many different areas of developmental psychology out there, we will break it down for you.

 Types of Development Studied

-Between the time we are born and the time we become an adult, we have developed in many different ways.
+Between the time we are born and adulthood, we have developed in many different ways.
 We have acquired many skills.
 We understand more about the world.
 We understand more about ourselves.

 Developmental psychology takes a look at all of the ways that we develop and age, including: